-Audit fee 2023/24 £ Base fee for the audit of the Authority financial statements (as set out in the fee scales issued by PSAA) 91,921 New auditing standards: ISA315 and ISA240 13,788 Initial audit fee for Staffordshire Fire and Rescue Authority
+Audit fee 2024/25 £ Base fee for the audit of the Authority financial statements (as set out in the fee scales issued by PSAA) 102,344 IFRS16 fee ТВС Initial audit fee for Staffordshire Fire and Rescue Authority ТВС

 This fee is estimated based on our understanding at this point in time and may be subject to change.
-Our planned fee is on the basis that our expectations set out on page 15 are met.
+Our planned fee is on the basis that our expectations set out on page 21 are met.
 It is our policy to bill for overruns or scope extensions e.g., where we have incurred delays, deliverables have been late or of poor quality, where key personnel have not been available, or we have been asked to do extra work.
+This will include where delays or additional work are experienced as a result of the assurance provided by the pension fund auditor.